-Mini-CEX
+Mini-CEX and DOPS

 The Mini-CEX is a practice-based assessment undertaken by your rotational supervisors or appropriately qualified doctors delegated by your rotational supervisor.
-It is an important formative assessment tool.

-You need to get your rotational supervisor to undertake four Mini-CEX examinations a year, normally one every three months except in the elective year.
-They will observe you taking a history, conducting an examination, and then ask about diagnosis and management.
-They will assess competency in communication skills, history taking, physical examination, clinical judgment, organisation and efficiency, and overall clinical competence.
+They will observe you taking a history and conducting an examination and then ask about diagnosis and management.
+They will assess competency in communication skills, history taking, physical examination, clinical judgement, organisation and efficiency, and overall clinical competence.
 They will provide you with immediate feedback and complete a rating form.
-Please ensure that your rotational supervisor includes comments for all the comment boxes of your Mini-CEX form.